agilize/terraform-provider-jumpcloud/docs/LINTING.md

 We use the `tfproviderlint` tool to check code compliance with best practices for Terraform providers.
 Several issues have been identified and will be fixed in phases.

 We also use `golangci-lint` for general Go linting and static analysis.
+This project uses Go 1.20.

 ## Fixed Errors